 |16.||Olympus E-PM1||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the 50D has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 50D (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 50D Manual (free pdf) or the online Olympus TG-5 Manual.
+Further information on the features and operation of the 50D and TG-5 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Olympus TG-5 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 50D or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (15.1 vs 12MP) with a 14% higher linear resolution.